Lehri Nature Park

 Lehri Nature Park is situated in Jhelum District, Punjab, Pakistan.
-The park is almost 90 kilometres on GT Road in the hilly region from Islamabad and almost 40 kilometers from Jhelum City.
+The park is almost 90 kilometres on GT Road in the hilly region from Islamabad and almost 40 kilometres from Jhelum City.
 It is 10 kilometres from GT Road.
 The park has lodgings for the night.
 It is named after the Union Council of the village Lehri.
-Lehri village is approx 10miles from the park.
+Lehri village is approx 10 miles from the park.
 The residents of Lehri village are mainly the descendants of the Gakhar tribe of the Pothohar region in Pakistan.